Éléments de mathématique

 Éléments de mathématique (English: Elements of Mathematics) is a series of mathematics books written by the pseudonymous French collective Nicolas Bourbaki.
 Begun in 1939, the series has been published in several volumes, and remains in progress.
 The series is noted as a large-scale, self-contained, formal treatment of mathematics.

 The members of the Bourbaki group originally intended the work as a textbook on analysis, with the working title Traité d'analyse (Treatise on Analysis).
 While planning the structure of the work they became more ambitious, expanding its scope to cover several branches of modern mathematics.
 Once the plan of the work was expanded to treat other fields in depth, the title Éléments de mathématique was adopted.
 Topics treated in the series include set theory, abstract algebra, topology, analysis, Lie groups and Lie algebras.

 The unusual singular "mathématique" (mathematic) of the title is deliberate, meant to convey the authors' belief in the unity of mathematics.
-A companion volume, Éléments d'histoire des mathématiques (Elements of the History of Mathematics), collects and reproduces several of the historical notes which previously appeared in the work.
+A companion volume, Éléments d'histoire des mathématiques (Elements of the History of Mathematics), collects and reproduces several of the historical notes that previously appeared in the work.

 History

-In late 1934, a group of mathematicians including André Weil resolved to collectively write a textbook on analysis.
-They intended their work as a modern replacement for outdated texts—including one by Édouard Goursat—and also to fill a void in instructional material caused by the death of a generation of mathematics students in World War I. The group adopted the collective pseudonym Nicolas Bourbaki, after the French general Charles-Denis Bourbaki.
+In late 1934, a group of mathematicians including André Weil resolved to collectively write a textbook on mathematical analysis.
+They intended their work as a modern replacement for Édouard Goursat's Course in Mathematical Analysis (1902) —and also to fill a void in instructional material caused by the death of a generation of mathematics students in World War I. The group adopted the collective pseudonym Nicolas Bourbaki, after the French general Charles-Denis Bourbaki.
 During the late 1930s and early 1940s, the Bourbaki group expanded the plan of their work beyond analysis, and began publishing texts under the title Éléments de mathématique.